Miami (Louie): Plot

 Louie (Louis C.K.) travels to Miami for a comedy gig.
 He feels uncomfortable with going swimming with a crowd, so he sleeps and goes swimming in a much more deserted beach in the afternoon.
 During this, he notices that an employee is taking his chair with his items.
 As he calls him out, a person nearby mistakes him as drowning and "saves" him by taking him to the beach.

 The man introduces himself as Ramon (Miguel Gomez), a Cuban immigrant.
 After drinking, he takes Louie to a family meeting, where Louie gets along pretty well with Ramon's family.
 Enjoying his time, Louie calls Janet (Susan Kelechi Watson) to inform him he will stay for a few more days.
-She deduces that she is staying for someone, not knowing that it is a man.
+She deduces that he is staying for someone, not knowing that it is a man.
 When Ramon asks about his stay, Louie explains he just wanted to spend more time with him.
 Their conversation turns into an awkward talk where each one state they are not interested in each other.
 They still admit they enjoyed their time together, and part ways.